grig23/primetime.en/help/AccountIQ/dashboard.md

 ### Accounts sharing probability {#accounts-sharing-probability}

-It partitions accounts into ranges of sharing probability from very low to very high.
+This chart partitions accounts into ranges of sharing probability quintiles from very low (0-20%) to very high (80=100%).

+>[!NOTE]
+>
+>The bar graph uses a logarithmic scale.

 ![](assets/dashboard-ac-sharing-prob.png)

 ### Number of accounts and usage by sharing probability level {#number-of-accounts-usage-sharing-probability}

-Shows account totals, usage, and trends for accounts partitioned into ranges of sharing probability of very low to very high.
+This panel provides tabular view of  accounts partitioned into ranges of sharing probability quintiles from very low (0-20%) to very high (80=100%) with each quintile’s associated usage from shared accounts.

 ![](assets/no-acc-usage-prob-level.png)